-Firstly, if you receive a large number of orders every day, you simply don’t have enough time to manually open the order details page and press the button.
+Firstly, if you receive many orders every day, you simply don’t have enough time to manually open the order details page in Seller Central and press the button.
 However, using 3rd party Amazon feedback services, you can automate the “Request a Review” button for thousands of orders in just a minute.
 Read more about FeedbackTuner and its alternatives to find the best instrument capable of tuning automated feedback management in just a few minutes.

 Secondly, you cannot manage the content of the letter, which limits your ability to create branded and customized letters.
 But at the same time, you can be sure that your requests are always 100% compliant with all Amazon policies.

-And last but not leastadvantage of official Amazon requests is their credibility to the buyers.
-That’s to say, buyers are more likely to share their opinion when Amazon asks them compared to a seller they have known recently.
+And last but not least, the advantage of official Amazon requests is their credibility to the buyers.
+That’s to say; buyers are more likely to share their opinion when Amazon asks them compared to a seller they have known recently.
 It helps to make the shoppers don’t order with other Amazon sellers.

-If you have a small business with only a few orders per day and you have not set up email automation yet, then the new Amazon feature is just what you need, just click a button and your customers will receive a review request.
+If you have a small business with only a few orders per day, you have not set up email automation yet, then the new Amazon feature is just what you need, just click a button and your customers will receive a review request.

-But for sellers who want to to experience the power of official Amazon rating requests, SageMailer has launched a new feature that automates new Amazon “Request a Review” button and you can try it by yourself with free 1-month trial, no card required.
+But for sellers who want to experience the power of official Amazon rating requests, SageMailer has launched a new feature that automates the new Amazon “Request a Review” button, and you can try it by yourself with a free 1-month trial, no card required.